 Does the Samsung Galaxy Buds 2 or Apple AirPods (3rd generation) sound better?

 Aside from the typical shortcomings of an unsealed fit, the Samsung Galaxy Buds 2 and Apple AirPods (3rd generation) are pretty competitive with each other in terms of frequency response.
-Sub-bass output is far more accurate with the Galaxy Buds, because it uses silicone tips to seal the ear canal.
-However, when it comes to listening to music at least, there really aren’t that many sounds in this range, and the AirPods’ integrated bass reflex ports do a lot to mitigate bass leaking, at least in ideal conditions.
+Sub-bass output is far superior with the Galaxy Buds, because it uses silicone tips to seal the ear canal.
+However, the AirPods’ integrated bass reflex ports make an effort to compensate for the lack of bass extension.

-The AirPods (3rd generation) also features midrange output that hews a little closer to our target curve, and a slight boost in high range output compared to the Samsung Galaxy Buds 2.
-If you’re listening in a quiet environment, either will sound great for just about any kind of music.
+The AirPods (3rd generation) also features midrange output that hews a little closer to our target curve, and a slight boost in upper midrange output compared to the Samsung Galaxy Buds 2.
+If you’re listening in a quiet environment, either will sound quite good for just about any kind of music.

 Is the AirPods (3rd generation) or Galaxy Buds 2 better for phone calls?

-Like a lot of the features of these buds, microphone performance will likely depend in part on which device you use with the earbuds.
 On the iPhone, the Apple AirPods (3rd generation) microphone sounds better than just about any true wireless option on the market.
-However, with pretty much every pair of AirPods we’ve reviewed, that sound quality takes a hit when paired with Android devices or different computers.
+However, with pretty much every pair of AirPods we’ve reviewed, including the AirPods Max, that sound quality takes a hit when paired with Android devices or different computers.
 In comparison, the Samsung Galaxy Buds 2 just doesn’t sound as good, but it should sound a little more consistent across platforms.

 Should you buy AirPods (3rd generation) or the Samsung Galaxy Buds 2?